-As discussed further in Note 11, Warrant Liabilities, in January 2022, upon completion of the Business Combination, public warrants were automatically converted to warrants to purchase Common Stock of the Company.
+As discussed further in Note 14, Warrant Liabilities, in January 2022, upon completion of the Business Combination, public warrants were automatically converted to warrants to purchase Common Stock of the Company.
 These public warrants met the definition of a derivative under ASC 815, and due to the terms of the warrants, were required to be liability classified.
 This warrant liability was initially recorded as a liability at fair value, with the offsetting entry recorded as a non-cash expense within the statement of operations.
 The derivative liability was subsequently recorded at fair value at each reporting period, with changes in fair value reflected in earnings.
-The loss related to the change in fair value of the public warrant liability in the three months ended March 31, 2022, was approximately \$1.7 million, which is presented within changes in fair value of public warrant liability in the condensed consolidated statements of operations.
-A rollfoward table is not necessary here as these Level 1 public warrants have quoted prices in active markets for identical assets or liabilities.
+The gain related to the change in fair value of the public warrant liability in the three and six months ended June 30, 2022, was approximately \$8.8 million and \$7.1 million, respectively, which is presented within changes in fair value of consolidated statements of operations.

-Private Warrants:
+Private Warrants

-As discussed further in Note 11, Warrant Liabilities, in January 2022, upon completion of the Business Combination, private warrants were automatically converted to warrants to purchase Common Stock of the Company.
+As discussed further in Note 14, Warrant Liabilities, in January 2022, upon completion of the Business Combination, private warrants were automatically converted to warrants to purchase Common Stock of the Company.
 These private warrants met the definition of a derivative under ASC 815, and due to the terms of the warrants, were required to be liability classified.
-This warrant liability was initially recorded as a liability at fair value, with the offsetting entry recorded as a non-cash expense within the statement of operations.
-The derivative liability was subsequently recorded at fair value at each reporting period, with changes in fair value reflected in earnings.
-The loss related to the change in fair value of the private warrant liability in the three months ended March 31, 2022, was approximately \$2.8 million, which is presented within changes in fair value of private warrant liability in the condensed consolidated statements of operations.
+This warrant liability was initially recorded as a liability at fair value, with the offsetting entry recorded as a non-cash expense within the condensed consolidated statement of operations.
+The liability was subsequently recorded at fair value at each reporting period, with changes in fair value reflected in earnings.
+The gain related to the change in fair value of the private warrant liability in the three and six months ended June 30, 2022, was approximately \$8.8 million and \$6.1 million, respectively, which is presented within changes in fair value of consolidated statements of operations.